 Do you want to learn more about the music?
 Come early for a pre-concert talk!
 Concert talks are an opportunity for conductors, musicians, and other experts to share a deep dive into topics like what a composer was inspired by, why a piece is considered difficult to play, or what to look for in a soloist’s performance.
 You'll take away knowledge that builds an even stronger connection to the music you’ll hear once the orchestra takes the stage.

-Concert talks last 30 minutes and begin one hour prior to all Classical Series performances except Friday morning Coffee Concerts.
-Check your email for a Concert Guide the week of your ticketed program for more info on that week’s talks!
+Concert talks last 30 minutes and begin one hour prior to all PVS Classical Series performances except Friday morning Coffee Concerts.
+Check your email for a concert guide the week of your ticketed program for more info on that week’s talks!

 Insider tip: you can sit anywhere in Orchestra Hall for a talk, so it’s a great chance to try out different seats and sections.

-Bars are located on the first and third floors of the William Davidson Atrium and in the Sosnick Courtyard during outdoor events and offer everything from trusty Diet Coke to beer, wine, specialty cocktails, and full-service spirits.
+Bars are located on all three levels of the atrium and in the Sosnick Courtyard during outdoor events—offering everything from trusty Diet Coke to beer, wine, specialty cocktails, and full-service spirits.
 Coolers and outside beverages are not allowed to be brought inside Sosnick Courtyard for outdoor events.
-For indoor events, the Paradise Lounge is also open for drinks before and during concerts.

-Waited in line during intermission but hear the alert chimes that the show is about to start?
-Take your drink with you to your seat and enjoy it with the show!
-You’re welcome to bring drinks to your seat at all performances except Friday morning Coffee Concerts, but food must remain in the William Davidson Atrium.
+If you find that you’ve waited in line during intermission, but hear the alert chimes that the show is about to start, don’t worry: You can take your drink with you to your seat and enjoy it with the show!
+You are welcome to bring drinks to your seat at all performances except Friday morning Coffee Concerts, but food must remain in the William Davidson Atrium.
+You may also talk to your trusty bartender to place a pre order to be ready with your name at intermission.

 Drink vouchers can be purchased with concert tickets at the box office for quicker checkout.